 Doc:The way I see it, if you're going to build a time machine, why not do it with some style?

 TRON.
 This movie has become a cult movie, heavily enjoyed by geeks and people into computers, even though it's obvious to any such person, or for that matter, anyone above the age of seven, that computer programs are not glowing people running around inside a computer.
 It's just so much fun that this doesn't matter.

-Speaking of Crystal Skull, what about the fridgenuking?
-What if that was actually the writers just saying "Dr. Jones is badass enough that you can't even kill him with nukes, or whatever is immediately surrounding him"?
+The fridgenuking!
+What if that was the writers saying "Dr. Jones is badass enough that you can't kill him with nukes, or whatever is immediately surrounding him"?

-The scene in the original Raiders of the Lost Ark, where Indy shoots the giant, black-draped swordsman in the Cairo marketplace, was originally to have been a complex whip-and-sword duel (which got cut due to a general ailment among the cast and crew that day).
-In fact, the Rule of Cool applies to pretty much any action sequence in the entire Indiana Jones franchise.
+The scene in the original Raiders of the Lost Ark, where Indy shoots the giant, black-draped swordsman in the Cairo marketplace, was originally to have been a complex whip-and-sword duel.
+It was cut due to a general ailment among the cast and crew that day.

 Roger Ebert says in his review of the Iron Man movie that military weapons tend not to look nearly as cool as Iron Man, but also that "It wouldn't be nearly as much fun to see a fight scene between two refrigerators crossed with the leftovers from a boiler room."

 And of course Iron Man 3: Why not have it at Christmas?

 Pirates of the Caribbean: You got your pirates, your undead, your curses, your sea monsters, your totally impossible swordfights and Captain Jack Sparrow.